 Launch This button allows launching the command that was entered manually.
-The command will also be launched when the user presses "Enter". i NOTE In the field for editing commands, you can browse through the various commands that have already been launched, using the Up/Down buttons.
+The command will also be launched when the user presses "Enter".
+I NOTE In the field for editing commands, you can browse through the various commands that have already been launched, using the Up/Down buttons.
 Command history is stored and re-used each time the web application is launched.
-Clear display This button allows erasing the list of commands displayed above it (cf "List of commands").
+Clear display This button allows erasing the list of commands displayed above it (cf. "List of commands").
 To view them again, enter the HELP command in the data entry zone and click on "Launch".
-Raw output If this option is selected, the launch of the command will display the line of code in its raw form between markers.
+Multiline mode Select this checkbox to run a command block.
+This command block may, for example, be generated from a recorded sequence of commands ( Record commands button).
+Stop if error This checkbox becomes available only when multiline mode has been enabled.
+If this option is selected, the command sequence will be interrupted as soon as the first error is found.
+Raw format If this option is selected, the launch of the command will display the line of code in its raw form between markers.